scripting/textcasting/README.md

 3. Bluesky and WordPress are easy to set up.
 They really thought this through, and they aren't restrictive about who gets to be a developer.

 4. Threads, for me, has been unapproachable.
 I've jumped through the hoops with them before, same developer program as Facebook, and that is a graveyard of good ideas for me.
 And so far Manton has been doing a great job, and we can always hook these things together with RSS (as we do there) and that probably will become the standard imho.

+Anyway because Twitter and Masto are unresolved right now, I'm not ready to offer something for end-users.
+But this is the place where we'll get it working when it does work.
+This is a framework for open source.
+The people who do each product ideally should be responsible for the platform driver for that product.

 ### These docs are rough, I know